 Whole or ground chia seeds can be added to almost anything to provide extra protein and fiber.
-A Green Powder and Daily Shakes can be measured out in ziploc bags and stored in a shaker bottle to provide boosts of energy, protein, and phytonutrients that might not be easily available otherwise.
+A good greens powder and Daily Shakes can be measured out in ziploc bags and stored in a shaker bottle to provide boosts of energy, protein, and phytonutrients that might not be easily available otherwise.

-Protein shake packets, nuts, dried fruit, seaweed snacks, protein bars, dark chocolate, and whole fruits that travel easily like apples and pears are some of our favorites.
+Protein shake, nuts, dried fruit, seaweed snacks, protein bars, dark chocolate, and whole fruits that travel easily like apples and pears are some of our favorites.
 Almond and Coconut Butter squeeze packets travel well just about anywhere and are perfect for an energy boosting snack.

 It can be annoying to carry a lot of supplements when you travel.
 Here are our favorites:

-- Multi: a high-quality multivitamin is useful to make sure your bases are covered because you may not be eating as well as you do when you’re home.
+- Digestive Enzymes: a high-quality digestive enzyme is useful to make sure your bases are covered because you may not be eating as well as you do when you’re home.

 - Activated Charcoal: Add activated charcoal as a staple to your travel bag.
 Often we can get upset stomachs from travel, eating new foods, and being in new locations.
 Activated charcoal helps with indigestion, food poisoning, or diarrhea.